Exploring Alyscamps in Arles

 Legend has it that around 250 AD, a Roman administrator by the name of Genest or Genesis, refused to sign the death sentences targeting Christians.
 Persecuted for his actions, he attempted to thwart the Roman soldiers by swimming across the Rhone River.
 He was captured and beheaded.
 Buried in Alyscamps his cult status became legendary, as miracles are believed to have occurred shortly following his interment.
 Subsequently known as Saint Genest, countless pilgrims and the wealthy alike from all parts of Europe, sought to be buried under his protection.

-The Alyscamps necropolis is worth a visit, it is not too crowded, and you are able to tour at your own pace.
+The Alyscamps necropolis is worth a visit, it is not too crowded, and you can tour at your own pace.
 On a sunny fall day in Provence, the locale continues to inspire painters as evidenced by the number of easels scattered throughout the site during Ginger and Nutmeg’s visit.

 Other things to do in Arles: